Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 Disability Compensation and Disability Benefits

-As part of Camp Lejeune’s vow for settlements, this disability compensation and benefits are given to Veterans, Reservists, and National Guard members who ended up contracting physical disability due to water contamination.
+As part of Camp Lejeune’s vow for settlements, this disability compensation and benefits are given to Veterans, Reservists, and National Guard members who contracted physical disability due to water contamination.

-Hence, veterans who contract the following health conditions (listed below) with a direct link to Camp Lejeune water contamination can file a claim.
-In this way, they will receive primary care conveniently and free of charge!
+Hence, veterans who contract the following health conditions (listed below) directly linked to Camp Lejeune water contamination can file a claim.
+This way, they will receive primary care conveniently and free of charge!

 Disease eligible for the compensation:

-However, it is important to note that the claim for disability compensation and benefits is on a case-to-case basis.
-The administration will still review your claims before arriving at the final amount of health care expenses (or health care benefits) of settlement.
+However, it is important to understand that disability compensation and benefits are assessed individually.
+The administration will review your claims before determining the final settlement amount for health care expenses (or benefits).

 Caring Camp Lejeune Families Act of 2012